-The keys to success in social media are being honest about who you are, being thoughtful before you post, and respecting the purpose of the community where you are posting.
+The keys to success in social media are: being honest about who you are, giving thought to what you post before you post it, and respecting the purpose of the community in which you post.
+Learn more:

 Be transparent.
 Be honest about your identity.
 If you are authorized by your supervisor to represent Alvin Community College in social media, say so.
 If you choose to post about ACC on your personal time, please identify yourself as an ACC faculty or staff member.
 Never hide your identity for the purpose of promoting ACC through social media.

 To learn more about transparency in online communities, read SocialMedia.org's Disclosure Best Practices Toolkit.

 Be accurate.
 Make sure that you have all the facts before you post.
 It’s better to verify information with a source first than to have to post a correction or retraction later.
 Cite and link to your sources whenever possible; after all, that’s how you build community.

 If you make an error, correct it quickly and visibly.
 This will earn you respect in the online community.